Restrictions on recreational drone use in Nevada

 The FAA maintains a list of temporary flight restrictions on its website.
 You can find temporary flight restrictions for Nevada by using the drop-down menu in the top center of the page.

-NRS 493.103 makes it a civil offense to fly an unmanned aerial vehicle over someone else's property at a height of less than 250 feet.
+NRS 493.103 makes it a civil offense to fly an unmanned aerial vehicle over someone else's property at a height of fewer than 250 feet.

-You only violate this law, however, if you have flown over the property at least once previously and the owner has given you notice that he or she did not authorize the flight.
+You only violate this law, however, if you have flown over the property at least once previously and the owner has given you notice that he or she did not authorize the flight.3

 Trespass by drone is not a crime in Nevada.
 The remedy for trespass by zone is a lawsuit in Nevada District Court.
 A plaintiff who prevails in an action for drone trespass under NRS 493.103 is entitled to recover: